madarame-bk/CVPDF/README.md

     python cv_generator.py
     ```

-4. The generated PDF will be saved as `cv_from_xml.pdf`.
+4. The generated PDF will be saved as `cv.pdf`.

 ## 📑 XML Structure

-The XML file includes tags like:

 ```xml
 <personal>